Icinga/icinga2/doc/6-distributed-monitoring.md

     }

 The two client nodes do not necessarily need to know about each other, either.
-The only important thing is that they know about the parent zone and their endpoint members (and optionally the global zone).
+The only important thing is that they know about the parent zone (the satellite) and their endpoint members (and optionally the global zone).

-If you specify the `host` attribute in the `icinga2-master1.localdomain` and `icinga2-master2.localdomain` endpoint objects, the client will actively try to connect to the master node.
-Since we've specified the client endpoint's attribute on the master node already, we don't want the clients to connect to the master nodes.
+If you specify the `host` attribute in the `icinga2-satellite1.localdomain` and `icinga2-satellite2.localdomain` endpoint objects, the client node will actively try to connect to the satellite node.
+Since we've specified the client endpoint's attribute on the satellite node already, we don't want the client node to connect to the satellite nodes.
 Choose one connection direction.

     [root@icinga2-client1.localdomain /]# vim /etc/icinga2/zones.conf